 First, do not be quick to make judgments.
 We encourage you to attempt working out the problem by talking with your roommate.
 If you are unable to work out a solution, contact your residence hall staff for alternatives.
 A room change can be made only if space is available or a switch can be made.
-A Roommate Change period will be done during the first week of each academic semester (Fall and Spring) and again during the first week of December for the Spring academic semester.
+A Roommate Change period will be done during the first or second week of each academic semester (Fall and Spring) and again during the first week of December for the Spring academic semester.

 - Do I have a choice of roommate(s)?

-For new students, rooms and roommate(s) are assigned on a first-come, first-served basis.
+For new students, rooms and roommate(s) are assigned on a first-come, first-serve basis.
 The Office of Residence Life and Housing matches roommates by sex and age similarities.
 If you have a preferred roommate, you and your roommate of choice must both fill out the application with the name of your roommate preference.

 After your first year on campus, you will participate in the regular room lottery process based on a point system (GPA and credits accumulated).